Reverse Mortgage Counseling

 A reverse mortgage is a special type of loan for people aged 62 or older.
 It lets you pull money out of your home's value without selling your house.
 You don't have to make payments each month.
 Instead, the loan is paid off when you move out, sell the home, or pass away.

-There’s no minimum set credit score needed to get a reverse mortgage.
-But lenders do check your credit and income to make sure you can still take care of the maintenance of your home, pay the yearly property taxes, and keep up with insurance.
+There's no minimum credit score needed to get a reverse mortgage.
+But lenders do check your credit and income to make sure you can still take care of your home maintenance, pay property taxes, and keep up with insurance.

 Reverse mortgages can be a great help to some people, especially those who want to stay in their home and just need extra money.

-With a reverse mortgage, the bank you received the loan from will pay you instead of you paying a bank.
-There are different ways to receive the money – monthly checks or a lump sum.
-The loan gets paid back later—usually when the home is sold.
+With a reverse mortgage, the bank pays you instead of you paying a bank.
+There are different ways to receive the money — monthly checks or a lump sum.
+The loan gets paid back later, usually when the home is sold.